makkzone/neuro-san/README.md

 ## Infrastructure

-The agent infrastructure is run as a library, an HTTP service and/or a gRPC service.
+The agent infrastructure is run as a library, or as an HTTP service.
 Access to agents is implemented (client and server) using the [AgentSession](https://github.com/cognizant-ai-lab/neuro-san/blob/main/neuro_san/interfaces/agent_session.py)
 interface: